-Case of the Month: the Sodder Children from Fayetteville in West Virginia.
+Case of the Month for February 2015 comes from Fayetteville, West Virginia: the Sodder Children.
 They went missing on Dec 24, 1945 after a fire destroyed their family’s house.

 The case is well-known so I will not summarize it.
 You can find more about this case below in the resource section.
 I will point out though what I miss when I read articles about this case.